Father wants justice after son carjacked while getting gas on Christmas Eve

 Investigators are still looking for the carjackers.
 They posted video and pictures of two suspects on social media along with a picture of a white Nissan Altima.

 William Crutchfield hopes the images lead to arrests.
-He says his son works hard for what he has and wants the thieves to face justice.
+He said his son works hard for what he has and wants the thieves to face justice.

 “Young people just wild, wild kids.
 They’re not men,” he said.
 “They’re still kids and they just wild.
 No home training… I tried to bring my kids up the right way but every parent’s not the same.”